 When it comes to packing, the key is to make everything accessible to your child once you are gone.
-If your child is going to camp for a 1-2 weeks, and clothes will not be laundered, I have found that using Ziploc bags to sort each day’s clothes is the easiest way to do this, plus it is a major space saver.
-My daughter really appreciated the ease of this system last year.
+If your child is going to camp for 1-2 weeks and clothes will not be laundered, I have found that using Ziploc bags to sort each day’s clothes is the easiest way to do this, plus it is a major space saver.
+My daughter really appreciated the ease of this system.
 I also put an extra basket we had in the trunk to help keep things organized.

-A shower caddy is important to have because it helps your child identify his or her toiletries in the bathroom easy and keeps them organized in one place.
-This one is already made, but check out this post for an easy DIY to cut back on the price of a personalized shower caddy.
+A shower caddy might be handy for helping your child identify his or her toiletries in the bathroom and easily keeping them organized in one place.
+This one is already made for you or you can DIY it with monogram or name decals!
+And don’t miss the Camp Swag decals, either!

-A laundry bag is another essential because not only will they have an easy spot for dirty clothes, but when they are packing to come home, it gives them a place to put clothes that they can’t fit back in their trunk.
+A laundry bag is another essential because not only will they have an easy spot for dirty clothes, but it gives them a place to put clothes that they can’t fit back in their trunk when they are packing to come home.

 The secret when it comes to clothes is to make sure you don’t pack your child’s favorite outfit or pricey items because they can get lost or ruined easily, especially among the other campers’ clothes.
-We stock up on inexpensive items like these athletic shorts from target, monogrammed t-shirts from Etsy, and Old Navy swimsuits.
-Check out this post on tween clothing for more ideas on where to buy everyday clothing for your child.
+We stock up on inexpensive items for camp!

 Don’t forget a raincoat!
-Especially in the earlier Summer months, rain can roll it quickly and you want your child to be prepared!
+Especially in the earlier Summer months, rain can roll in quickly and you want your child to be prepared!

-Bringing the typical toiletries like shampoo, conditioner and body wash are important, but make sure not to forget sunscreen and bug spray.
-It is easy for your child to forget to apply sunscreen or bug spray when you aren’t around, but the counselors do their best to remind them.
+Bringing the typical toiletries like shampoo, conditioner, and body wash are important, but make sure not to forget sunscreen and bug spray.
 Pack you children both of these and make sure they know where it is in their trunk or suitcase.
-Check out this post for my sunscreen review from last year.

 Some packing lists may include these, but others may not.
 It is absolutely essential to pack your child a water bottle that they can refill at each meal.
 This personalized wide mouth bottle is a great one as well.
 Staying hydrated will help keep them healthy and allow them to enjoy their camp experience to the fullest!

-One thing you might want to include: a little gift for your child’s camp counselor or think about sending something during camp.
-They appreciate it so much!
+One thing you might want to include: A little gift for your child’s camp counselor or think about sending something during camp.
+They’ll appreciate it so much!

 As the school year comes to a close and your child starts to look forward to camp, we hope this post makes the packing process easier.
-Make sure to check out this post for tips and tricks on how to make the summer camp experience special for your child and this post on how to prep care packages before hand!
+Make sure to check out this post for care package inspiration!